 Queen for a Day, Rodgers’s latest film, is a short about drag and marriage, and the complexities of identity.
 It stars Joe Carey and Michelle Davidson (previously the host of Kansas City Live), and at under four minutes, it leaves you smiling.
 It’s currently on the festival circuit: Queen for a Day is a finalist at the American Pavilion Emerging Filmmaker Showcase at the Cannes Film Festival in May—along with a number of other screenings from the Oxford Film Festival to Kansas City Film Festival International.

-“There are way too many sad queer and trans films,” Rodgers notes in her director’s statement.
+“There are way too many sad queer and trans films,” Rodgers notes in his director’s statement.
 “The LGBTQ+ community is far more than the worst things that have ever happened to us.
 My goal with Queen for a Day was to represent the complexities of gender norms while making the audience laugh.
 By subverting sad gay tropes, I hope to provide a film that’s unique and entertaining at once.
 Let’s make some happy gay films.”

 Rodgers and I didn’t stop working together after that first 48 Hour Film Fest short: you’ll find my name in the credits for Queen for a Day as Hair & Makeup / Wardrobe—neither are necessarily my forte, but it’s hard not to work with Rodgers.
-Being on set with her is electrifying, and each project leaves you looking inward: you think about your own identity, maybe about your queerness, but you laugh, too.
+Being on set with his is electrifying, and each project leaves you looking inward: you think about your own identity, maybe about your queerness, but you laugh, too.